FlexMeasures/flexmeasures/documentation/tut/toy-example-reporter.rst

 Let's check it out!

-Run the command below to show the values for the `Grid Connection Capacity`:
+Run the command below to show the values for the `grid connection capacity`:

 .. code-block:: bash

     $ TOMORROW=$(date --date="next day" '+%Y-%m-%d')
     $ flexmeasures show beliefs --sensor-id 7 --start ${TOMORROW}T00:00:00+02:00 --duration PT24H --resolution PT1H

-      Beliefs for Sensor 'Grid Connection Capacity' (ID 7).
+      Beliefs for Sensor 'grid connection capacity' (ID 7).
         Data spans a day and starts at 2023-08-14 00:00:00+02:00.
         The time resolution (x-axis) is an hour.
         ┌────────────────────────────────────────────────────────────┐